GoogleCloudPlatform/microservices-demo/docs/service-mesh.md

 # Deploying to an Istio-enabled cluster

-This repository provides an [`istio-manifests`](/istio-manifests) directory containing ingress resources (an Istio `Gateway` and `VirtualService`) needed to expose the app frontend running inside a Kubernetes cluster.
+This repository provides an [`istio-manifests`](/istio-manifests) directory containing helm charts, ingress resources (an Istio `Gateway` and `VirtualService`) needed to expose the app frontend running inside a Kubernetes cluster.

 You can apply these resources to your cluster in addition to the `kubernetes-manifests`, then use the Istio IngressGateway's external IP to view the app frontend.
 See the following instructions for Istio steps.